 Blanch tomato and grind it in the blender.
 Or you may also use diced can tomatoes.
-For blanching cook tomato in boiling water for about 2-3 min.
-No need to peel of the skin in this recipe.
+For blanching cook the tomato in boiling water for about 2-3 min.
+No need to peel off the skin in this recipe.

 In a pan add 2 tablespoons of cooking oil with cinnamon, star anise.
 Fry until they become brown.

 Then add finely chopped onion, followed by grated ginger and garlic.
 You may also use the readymade ginger garlic paste.

 Once the onion becomes translucent, add red chili powder and coriander powder.
 Fry them for 30 seconds without burning them.